Analysis | Trump promised his supporters ‘everything.’ He didn’t deliver on much of it.

 26. Restore and protect the Florida Everglades, even though it’s a “rough-looking sight down there.”
 (The most recent budget signed by Trump last month included a record amount for the Everglades.)

-27. Institute a lifetime ban on White House officials lobbying on behalf of a foreign government.
-(Trump’s 2017 executive order to this effect is still in place.)

-28. Create “jobs and opportunities for African Americans and Hispanic Americans.”
-(Both unemployment rates hit record lows under Trump, as the overall unemployment rate also sink to a historic lows, though all have risen amid the coronavirus pandemic.
-What’s more, before the pandemic, the trends for each largely continued their trajectory before the pandemic.)
+27. Create “jobs and opportunities for African Americans and Hispanic Americans.”
+(Both unemployment rates hit record lows under Trump, as the overall unemployment rate also sank to a historic lows, though all have risen amid the coronavirus pandemic.
+What’s more, the trends for each largely continued their trajectory from before the pandemic.)

-32. “I promise I will never be in a bicycle race.
+31. “I promise I will never be in a bicycle race.
 That I can tell you.”
-(Trump has criticized Secretary of State John F. Kerry, who was injured while riding a bicycle amid the Iran negotiations.)
+(Trump criticized then-Secretary of State John F. Kerry, who was injured while riding a bicycle amid the Iran negotiations.)
 (Trump has lived up to this, by all accounts.)

 Promises broken

 Create at least 25 million jobs and “be the greatest jobs president that God ever created.”
 (About 6.5 million jobs were created in Trump’s first three years, before the coronavirus pandemic set in.
-Even ignoring the losses since then, that wouldn’t have been near on pace for 25 million jobs even if Trump served eight years.)
+Even ignoring the losses since then, that wouldn’t have been on pace for 25 million jobs even if Trump had served eight years.)

 “We will double our growth and have the strongest economy anywhere in the world.”
 Grow the nation’s economy by at least 4 percent per year, although Trump has also suggested he will boost growth to at least 6 percent per year — if not much higher.
 (Excluding 2020, growth in Trump’s initial three years in office was 2.5 percent.
 That was narrowly above Obama.)